CborgDB/cborg/README.md

 CborgDB is 🚧 still under development 🚧 and will be a database management system.
 The database will be developed in C language and the project is open source on 🐙 GitHub.

 The purpose of CborgDB is to learn how existing database management systems work under the hood and maybe be able to do something different.
-Currently, CborgDB doesn't do anything interesting but you have the right to try it 😜.

 ## ⚙️ Build